 Have you tried a kumquat?
 They are those tiny little orange citrus you often see in a small container at your grocery store.
+You will love the flavor in this Kumquat and Kale Salad!!

 I am still on my healthy binge…I hope you don’t miss all of the sweet recipes I like to post.
 The holidays have passed and I am still feeling guilty about all of the sweets I ate :-).

 Technically, you can eat the seeds as well but I opted to remove the few tiny seeds in each kumquat.
-There was only one or two tiny seeds in each orange and they were really easy to remove when I was slicing them.
+There were only one or two tiny seeds in each orange and they were really easy to remove when I was slicing them.

 - 1 cup sliced kumquats

-- 3 cups kale Washed, stems removed, shredded
+- 3 cups kale, Washed, stems removed, shredded

 - 1 teaspoon honey